Metadata syntax for OpenTestFactory orchestrator plugins¶

 characters.

-the action code could read the values of the inputs using the
+the function code could read the values of the inputs using the

 INPUT_NUMOCTOCATS